S. S. Rajamouli: Filmmaking style

+Rajamouli's films are typically characterised by their epic grandeur, unbridled heroism and larger-than-life characters with a fascination for historical and mythological themes from ancient Indian texts.
 A self confessed "film freak", Rajamouli's penchant for filmmaking is best captured by the word "emotion".
 He often stated that his films are based on stories driven by human emotions.
 Revenge is a recurring theme in his films.
 Several of Rajamouli's films feature flashback episodes where the protagonist's backstory is revealed, typically in the second half of the film.
 This narrative style is used in Simhadri, Vikramarkudu, Magadheera, Baahubali: The Beginning, and RRR.

 I’m very loyal to my action sequences.
 I just won’t put them in for the sake of it.
 I believe that human endurance and physical capabilities are unimaginable when they are emotionally charged.
 There are things that real people have achieved that we can’t imagine, but they happen once in a lifetime … The only thing is they happen quite a number of times in my films.

-— — Rajamouli on action sequences in his films.
+— Rajamouli on action sequences in his films.

 Describing his films as “big-scale action movies driven by hard-core emotion”, Rajamouli considers himself to be a magnifying glass that enhances the various emotions of the characters on screen, and sees the presence of violent action as an integral factor that engages the viewer with on screen proceedings.
 "For me, the character being emotionally charged up at that moment to go into that action sequence is very, very important," said Rajamouli about action sequences in his films.